Linguistics

 The Linguistics program is an undergraduate interdisciplinary program, offering a MAJOR and a MINOR in Linguistics.
 The areas of Anthropology, English, and Speech & Hearing are well represented in the program, and students majoring in any of these fields would be able to “double count” many credits toward Linguistics and their other majors.
 The program also includes courses from Communication, Education, Modern Languages and Psychology.

-Linguists study the “nuts and bolts” of the human language in four principal domains (which are the required courses for the Major in Linguistics)
+Linguists study the "nuts and bolts" of language in five principal domains:

 • Phonetics is the study of the sounds produced by the human body that are used in speech.

-• Phonology is the study of the ways those sounds are combined in individual languages to form syllables and words.
+• Phonology is the study of the ways those sounds are combined in individual languages to form words.

-• Morphology is the study of how words are formed from smaller meaningful units called morphemes.
+• Morphology is the study of how words are modified to change their meaning.

-• Syntax is the study of how words are combined into phrase and then into sentences following specific rules of order.
+• Syntax is the study of how words are combined into sentences following specific rules of order.

-With this background in the structure of language, students can go on to tailor their LIN degree with a variety of electives that allow them to integrate their linguistic studies with other academic interests.
-Students may consider combining Linguistics with a second major or a minor in a cognate field, such as Anthropology, Communication, Education, English, French, Spanish, or Speech & Hearing.
+With these basic understandings of the structure of language, students can go on to tailor their degree with a variety of electives that allow them to integrate their linguistic studies with other academic interests.
+Students may consider combining Linguistics with a second major or a minor in a cognate field, such as Anthropology, Communication, English, French, Spanish, or Speech & Hearing.

 Things you can do with B.A. in Linguistics: